vanakenm/workshop-mvp/PITCHME.md

 ### You are not going to find one

 Only 25% of founders are technical.
 Most of those have ideas themselves they want to make happen.

+> You are competing with other people with ideas - work your pitch.
+Show your unfair advantage.
+Think about what would make someone invest her sweat and skills at your company and not someone's else.

+> You can't bet your business on finding a technical cofounder in a specific amount of time

 ---